gliderlabs/registrator/README.md

 ## Sponsors and Thanks

-This project was made possible by [DigitalOcean](http://digitalocean.com).
+Ongoing support of this project is made possible by [Weave](http://weave.works), the Docker SDN.
 Big thanks to Michael Crosby for [skydock](https://github.com/crosbymichael/skydock) and the Consul mailing list for inspiration.

 ## License